The initial joy of retiring is often followed by a sharp crash. We look at what to do in retirement to stay happy and financially secure.

 The next most common answer – at 33% – is that they feel their days have become repetitive.

-The structure that work provides doesn’t just give people a reason for getting up in the morning: it shoehorns eight hours of variety into the middle of the day.
-It then squashes leisure activities into the other eight waking hours, forcing us to prioritise, and making every day different.
+The structure that work provides doesn’t just give people a reason for getting up in the morning: it shoehorns eight hours of variety (to varying degrees) into the day.

 When they lose that work, they can lose focus.

-The Skipton Building Society study also shows that 31% of retirees struggle without a monthly wage packet, and face a major challenge living on a lower income.
+And, of course, there's the question of money: 31% of retirees struggle without a monthly wage packet, according to Skipton, and face a major challenge living on a lower income.

 There’s plenty you can do to confront these problems though.